MiloVentimiglia/canvas/README.md

 ## Area Filling Algorithm:

  Markup : 1.
 Pick initial point in the canvas (represented below as "Ö").
           2. Check which neighboring nodes are blank and colored.
           3. IF AN BLANK NODE EXISTS:
                1. Move at random to one of the blank nodes.
                2. Split the respective horizontal line in 2 substrings.
 Replace trailing whitespaces on the left substring with the colour.
 Likewise, replace leading whitespaces with the colour on the right substring.
                3. Increment iter and acc.
                4. Repeat step 2
             ELSE:
                1. Move to a colored neighboring node randomly and increment iter.
                2. Repeat step 2
           4. Repeat step 2 and 3 until the accummulator-iteration ratio is below 1E-4.

+ Markup : 1.
+A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered

 ## Microbenchmark Harness: